cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

-CloudpilotEmu is a web-based emulator for PalmOS.
+CloudpilotEmu (or just Cloudpilot) is a web-based emulator for PalmOS.
 It emulates dragonball based devices and supports PalmOS up to version 4.x.
 The emulator is based on the original POSE.
+Currently, the following devices are
-Currently, the following devices are emulated:
+emulated:

 -   Pilot, Palm Pilot
 -   Palm III